 There are times when braces are the best fit for a patient.
-If you want to see the changes fast, braces are usually the way to go.
+If you want to start treatment quickly and see changes fast, braces are usually the way to go.

-Ok, so how do you know if braces are right for you?
-The only complete answer is from a doctor who has seen your smile.
-Be skeptical of anyone that gives you an answer before seeing your teeth, and watch out for anyone who places you in a predetermined treatment category just based on a few general questions.
+Be skeptical of anyone that gives you an answer before seeing your teeth in person.
+And watch out for anyone who places you in a predetermined treatment category just based on a few general survey questions.

-But there are some characteristics that are generally true for people who are a great fit for braces.
+But there are some characteristics that are usually true for people who are a great fit in general for conventional braces.
 Here they are.

 Time is of the essence

 Often with braces treatment, we can have brackets attached and rubber bands on in the very same appointment as your initial consult.
 So from the moment you say ‘yes’ to treatment with us, braces can get you started about 6-8 weeks faster than your Invisalign treatment would be ready to begin.

 Compliance is a concern

 Let’s be honest, we’d all rather have a perfect smile without putting in the work or having any extra to-dos.
 So remembering to wear your clear aligners consistently can be a challenge for some kids and teens.

-As much as your kids may not love the idea of braces, what they will love is being done sooner.
-The number one thing that drags out the treatment length for our patients is compliance and not following our recommendations.
+What your kids will love is being done sooner.
+And the number one thing that drags out the average treatment time for our patients is compliance and not following our recommendations.

-Braces make compliance easy in many respects.
+Traditional braces make compliance easy in many respects.
 You can’t take them out and they are always at work improving your smile, 24/7.
-By making compliance easy, it really reduces the risk of longer treatment time.
-It’s great for your kids – who get their winning smile faster – and it usually costs a little less than aligners, too.
+By making compliance easy, it greatly reduces the risk of longer treatment time (and more expenses).

 But after factoring in lab fees for Invisalign, Invisalign treatment can tend to cost a little more.
 And for some families, a little bit cheaper can make a big difference.
 In these cases, metal braces might be the ideal fit for you.

-Here are some of the general characteristics that are often true of people who are a great fit for Invisalign.
+Here are some of the general characteristics that are often true of people who are a great fit for Invisalign treatment.

 For clinching, grinding, or TMJ

-If you’re a clincher, grinder, or experience TMJ, then Invisalign is often the better choice for you.
-The aligners naturally work as a comfortable prevention and protection measure in your mouth.
+If you’re a clincher, grinder, or experience TMJ, then Invisalign treatment is often the better choice for you.
+The Invisalign trays naturally work as a comfortable prevention and protection measure in your mouth.
 Another advantage to wearing your Invisalign as much as possible.

 Precision and/or minor cases